-Students will need to complete the option form online.
-This will be made available through Satchel:One.
+Students will need to complete the online option form that will be sent to their email .

 It is vital that they discuss their choices with their parents\carers and also with a member of staff.

 We will try to ensure that everyone is happy with their choices and that they are able to study three of their selected option subjects; however, we also need to balance choices against resources, staffing and aptitude.
 On some occasions, students are approached to reconsider when choices cannot run.